ortus-docs/testbox-docs/primers/suite_groups.md

 });
 ```

-<h3 style="color:grey">AroundEach() Life-Cycle Method</h3>
+##AroundEach() Life-Cycle Method

-The aroundEach() life-cycle method will completely wrap your spec in another closure.
-This is an elegant way for you to provide a complete around AOP advice to a specificiation.
+The `aroundEach()` life-cycle method will completely wrap your spec in another closure.
+This is an elegant way for you to provide a complete around AOP advice to a specification.
 You can use it to surround the execution in transaction blocks, ORM rollbacks, logging, and so much more.
 This life-cycle method will decorate ALL specs within a single suite.
 The method signature is below:

 ```javascript
 aroundEach( function( spec, suite ){